Ongoing Commitment

 We continuously adapt our services to reflect the most recent insights into trauma treatment.
 By integrating new findings, we provide care that is effective, compassionate, and scientifically sound.

 Chronic and traumatic stress affect the whole person.
-We are committed to staying at the forefront of compassionate trauma-informed care and integrative trauma treatment, blending science and spirit, clinical neuroscience research, and trauma-adapted ancient mind-body treatment practices to ensure that every person receives care rooted in caring, effective, and proven approaches.
+We are committed to staying at the forefront of compassionate trauma-informed care and integrative trauma treatment, blending science and spirit—clinical neuroscience research and trauma-adapted ancient mind-body-heart practices to ensure that every person receives care rooted in compassionate, effective, and proven approaches.

 Harmonizing the heart means to bring it into a state of coherence — emotional balance, clarity, openness and connection to something bigger than ourselves.
 Trauma disconnects us from our heart.
 KYT is a pathway to reconnection.